 Examination of differing traditional and contemporary views of such basic philosophical problems as: What can we know?
 Are moral judgments relative?
 Is human behavior free?
 Emphasis on analysis of differing arguments, thus encouraging students to develop a capacity for philosophical reasoning.
-Fall, alternate years.
-Group: I.
+Prerequisite: Junior or Senior status.
+Group: I. Ideas 2 SIGNATURE course.

 Personal and Professional Ethics